 Televised presidential debate has been criticized for lack of real clash, failed to develop real issue discussion, and too much focus on candidates’ image instead (D. P. Carlin, 1989, 1992; Clifford & Jerit, 2013; McKinney & Carlin, 2004), although there is no doubt that presidential debate does serve our democracy well by contributing to a more engaged and better informed electorate (McKinney & Carlin, 2004).
 Unfortunately, according to Moral Foundation Theory (Graham et al., 2013; Haidt & Graham, 2007; Haidt & Joseph, 2004) and mediatization theory (Hjarvard, 2008, 2013), lack of issue discussion and real clash are inevitable in presidential debates.

-Moral Foundation Theory (MFT) offers an innovative tool to understand the formation of political attitudes (Clifford & Jerit, 2013; Graham et al., 2011; Weber & Federico, 2013), while political debates including presidential debates serve as a direct expression of different political attitudes in the United States (Jamieson & Birdsell, 1990).
-Therefore, MFT could offer unique insights for the challenges that presidential debates are facing; however, it has been rarely adopted in political debate research.
+Moral Foundation Theory (MFT) offers an innovative tool to understand the formation of political attitudes (Clifford & Jerit, 2013; Graham et al., 2011; Weber & Federico, 2013).
+As political debates including presidential debates are direct expressions of different political attitudes in the United States (Jamieson & Birdsell, 1990), MFT may offer some unique insights for the challenges that presidential debates are facing however it has been rarely adopted in political debate research.
 MFT posits that human beings construct moral virtues and meanings based on five innate moral foundations: care/harm, fairness/cheating, loyalty/betrayal, authority/subversion, and sanctity/degradation, while conservatives and liberals have different sensitivities of each moral foundation (Graham et al., 2013; Haidt & Graham, 2007; Haidt & Joseph, 2004).
 Accordingly, “conservatives and liberals have a hard time seeing eye-to-eye because they make moral judgments using different configurations of the five foundations” (Clifford & Jerit, 2013, p.
 658).
 In other words, presidential debaters may just talk past each other rather than talking to each other because of their moral divergence – the difference in their moral considerations.

 On the other hand, during the debates, presidential candidates may not willing to understand and discuss with his opponent according to mediatization theory (Hjarvard, 2008, 2013).
 Mediatization discusses the process that media logic being internalized by other institutions of our society, such as politics, economy, culture and so forth.
 Personalization has been identified as a major change of politicians that caused by mediatization, and it entails that building a personal public image has become one of politicians’ top priorities.
 As a media event, televised president debate and its social actors have to abide by media logic to be media-friendly because it is designed to be broadcasted (Dayan & Katz, 1992).
 This means that the presidential candidates may lack of intentions to develop any real issue discussion in the debate because they would focus more on building their own image.
-Consequently, real clash may be further impeded, image may increasingly outweigh issue discussions, and the moral divergence between presidential debaters may be increasingly widened.
+Consequently, real clash may be further impeded, image building – stating one’s own issue stance – outweighs issue discussions, and the moral divergence between presidential debaters may be increasingly widened.

 By examining the moral load of every televised presidential debater’s arguments in each moral foundation, this study quantitatively traced the difference and change of presidential debaters’ moral considerations in each moral foundation in the last six decades.
-It contributes to the literature by discovering the formation of one critical challenge that presidential debate is facing – lack of real clash and issue discussion – from a social change perspective, manifesting how the individual factor of moral foundation sensitivity and the societal factor of mediatization interactively contribute to this critical challenge, and shedding lights to the development of difficult but fruitful political conversations that may enable presidential debates to better serve our democracy.
+It contributes to the literature by discovering the formation of one crucial challenge that presidential debate is facing – lack of real clash and issue discussion – from an institutional perspective, manifesting how the individual factor of moral foundation sensitivity and the “transformative process” (Hjarvard, 2013, p.
+153) in politics caused by mediatization interactively contribute to the formation of this crucial challenge, and therefore shedding lights to the development of more pointed and fruitful political conversations that may better serve our democracy.

 Literature Review